 If you are happy to stay a bit out of Bowral and are looking for luxury check out Peppers Craigieburn Resort

 Getting to Bowral

-Stunning mountain ranges only one hour from Sydney.
-Possibly the most popular Sydney day trip – but even better as a weekend.
+This stunning mountain range is only one hour from Sydney.
+The Blue Mountains are possibly the most popular Sydney day trip – but an even better choice for weekends away near Sydney.

 Things to do in the Blue Mountains

 A Blue Mountains getaway is not complete without seeing the Three Sisters.
 These three rocks form the iconic image most associated with the Blue Mountains.
 They are absolutely stunning.